hod25/MagicMirror/README.md

 Getting/Updating the container is done with one command.

 There are 2 usecases:
-- Running the application in server only mode.
+- Scenario 1: Running the application in server only mode.

   This will start the server, after which you can open the application in your browser of choice.
   This is e.g useful for testing or running the application somewhere online, so you can access it with a browser from everywhere.

-- Using docker on the raspberry pi.
+- Scenario 2: Using docker on the raspberry pi and starting the magicmirror on the screen of the pi.

-# Installation prerequisites for server only mode (not running on raspberry pi)
+# Installation prerequisites for server only mode with linux

 You need a successful [Docker installation](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/), which is not included in the docker linux installation.